s41r4j/tictactoe/README.md

 ## Feedback

-We hope you enjoy playing Tic-Tac-Toe!
-If you have any suggestions, issues, or want to contribute to this project, please contact us at @s41r4j on [Twitter](https://twitter.com/s41r4j), [Instagram](https://www.instagram.com/s41r4j/), or [GitHub](https://github.com/s41r4j).
+#### If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+I welcome any suggestions or improvements that can make this game more fun, enjoyable and (most imp) bug free.
+Contact us at @s41r4j on [Twitter](https://twitter.com/s41r4j), [Instagram](https://www.instagram.com/s41r4j/), or [GitHub](https://github.com/s41r4j).

+#### Note: If you are interested in contributing or developing upon the code of this project, please check the [`dev_note.md`](https://github.com/s41r4j/tictactoe/blob/main/dev_note.md) file for some important information and guidelines.
+Thank you for your interest and support!